ice-bergtech/kr8/README.md

 * **Jsonnet Native Funcitons**: Use jsonnet to render and override component config from multiple sources, such as templates, docker-compose files, Kustomize, and Helm.
 * **Extensibility**: Easily extensible to meet the needs of diverse Kubernetes environments.
 * **CI/CD Friendly**: Statically define all your configuration in a single source of truth, making it easy to integrate with CI/CD pipelines and deployment automation like ArgoCD.
+* **Standardization**: Ensures consistency across Kubernetes clusters, reducing errors and improving maintainability.
+* **Simplicity**: Provides a straightforward approach to complex Kubernetes configurations, making it easier for teams to adopt.
+* **Scalability**: Designed to support clusters of all sizes, from simple single-node setups to large-scale production environments.

 ## Technical Overview